aaronsaray/composer-mac-security-demonstration/README.md

 for a Mac.
 It will execute the `say` command to demonstrate it can execute things you didn't necessarily authorize.

-There is a companion piece with this located at [aaronsaray.com/blog](https://aaronsaray.com) but it is currently a `draft`.
+There is a companion piece with this located at [aaronsaray.com/blog](https://www.aaronsaray.com/2019/composer-security-concerns-create-project).